 In the past 5 1/2 years that I have served our members on the Board of Directors, GVEA has made significant improvements for the company, the members we serve and our communities at large.
 The Board of Directors is responsible for directing management with these accomplishments.
 Here is my list of accomplishments in the time I’ve served and what I see needs to be done in the near future.
 I don’t claim all these accomplishments as soley mine, yet I have diligently advocated for our successes.

-- We are following our mission to serve our members and communities.
+- We follow our mission to serve our members and communities.

-- We are setting clear strategic directives to management and reviewing frequently to insure that GVEA is headed in the right direction.
+- We set clear strategic directives to management and reviewing frequently to insure that GVEA is headed in the right direction.

-- We are working to build Trust with our members – GVEA is a not-for-profit with directors democratically elected by members in each of their districts.
+- We work to build Trust with our members – GVEA is a not-for-profit with directors democratically elected by members in each of their districts.

 - Member Access